lgatto/lgatto.github.io/_drafts/2022-09-01-software-licensing.md

 the impact is limited.
 There are however cases when the change comes with substantial restrictions.

-Discussion on license changes, mentioning to Artistic 2.0 to academic-only Fred Hutch license. [...]
-This is an example where copying code from an older version of the package, that was still released under a open sources license becomes relevant, and I would need to follow the two step highlighted in the simple case above.
+Some Bioconductor packages, notably `PACKAGE`, recently had their licence [changed](LINK TO COMMIT) from an Artistic 2.0 license to an academic-only [Fred Hutch license](ADD LINK).
+This change stops any non-academic user from using the re-licensed software in their day-to-day activities.
+This extreme limitation impacts all other packages, such as `CytoPipeline`, that depend on `PACKAGE`.
+In such a case, we had to copy the relevant code from an older version, that was still released under a open sources license, and follow the two step highlighted in the simple case above.